GLOBAL MARKETS-Stocks fall, ruble dives as Russia sanctions hit world markets

 SAFE-HAVENS SHINE

-As uncertainty continued to grip markets, investors sought the safety of the dollar, Swiss franc and Japanese yen.fell 0.406%
+As uncertainty continued to grip markets, investors sought the safety of the dollar, Swiss franc and Japanese yen.

-Sovereign bonds such as the U.S. Treasuries and German Bunds - regarded as among the most safest assets to hold globally - remained in strong demand.
+Sovereign bonds such as U.S. Treasuries and German Bunds -- considered among the safest global assets -- remained in strong demand.

 Global FX performancehttp://tmsnrt.rs/2egbfVh